 - Laravel MySQL/MariaDB with default .env config

-- Laravel Postgres with default .env config
+- Laravel PostgreSQL with default .env config

 - Laravel Microsoft SQL Server with default .env config

-2. Config-based database loading
+2. Config-based Database Loading

 [!WARNING]

-SQLite database configuration file example
+: SQLite configuration

 [